Pisang Peak Climbing

 - Airfare international flights

-- Nepal entry visa fee, Visa issuance is easy at the arrival
+- Nepal entry visa fee, Visa issuance is accessible upon the arrival

-- Any kind of Alcoholic, hot and cold drinks, hot shower.
+- Any Alcoholic, hot and cold drinks, hot shower.

 - Personal climbing equipment